 Betsey’s spiritual path, however, actually began around age 9, when she had her first mystical experience.
 She saw herself lying on her deathbed, and a kindly voice asked, “When you are on your deathbed, what will have mattered in life?”
 That question has been in the background of her life ever since …

 Betsey was also a Volunteer Climate Leader through the Climate Reality Project, has lobbied Congress for a fee on carbon through the Citizens Climate Lobby, and worked with the local chapter of 350.org.
 She also participated in local Extinction Rebellion actions and was co-chair of the XR Regenerative Culture Working Group.

 After obtaining a masters degree in Urban Education (Simmons College, Boston) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
 She also tutored in an after-school program through The Bridge in Dorchester, MA.

 Betsey holds a Ph.D. in Sport Psychology from the University of Virginia.
-She taught at the Federal Executive Center in Charlottesville, VA, and directed the Wellness Program there.
+She taught at the Federal Executive Institute in Charlottesville, VA, and directed the Wellness Program there.